Bumble Inc. (BMBL) Shares Down Despite Recent Market Volatility

 BMBL’s Market Performance

-The stock of Bumble Inc. (BMBL) has seen a 0.63% increase in the past week, with a -20.94% drop in the past month, and a -3.02% fall in the past quarter.
-The volatility ratio for the week is 4.76%, and the volatility levels for the past 30 days are at 5.24% for BMBL.
-The simple moving average for the last 20 days is -4.81% for BMBL stock, with a simple moving average of -24.29% for the last 200 days.
+BMBL’s stock has seen a -5.43% decrease for the week, with a -12.23% drop in the past month and a -8.02% fall in the past quarter.
+The volatility ratio for the week is 4.60%, and the volatility levels for the past 30 days are at 5.10% for Bumble Inc. The simple moving average for the last 20 days is -4.83% for BMBL stock, with a simple moving average of -25.67% for the last 200 days.

 Analysts’ Opinion of BMBL